| Safe Haskell | None |

 reads its per-mount dependencies (the classifier, the packument-serve dependencies,

-the error renderer, the path prefix) and the shared runtime from that one context,
+the path prefix) and the shared runtime from that one context,

 rather than taking them as explicit arguments threaded down the pipeline.